Patient Financial Responsibility Policy

 It is important for patients to understand the costs of their health care before deciding on services.
 Calculating all costs beforehand can be a confusing process.
 Clear Lake Specialties’ Patient Financial Policy helps explain this process.
 The following information is provided by Clear Lake Specialties to help answer questions you may have related to your visit may be reviewed on Patient Portal

 Patient Authorization Form (HIPAA)

 CLS Compliance Program and Reporting

-CLS Employees, patients and contractors should report any activity that is believed to be inconsistent with CLS’s policies, governing laws or the tenants of ethic to CLS’s Compliance Officer.
+CLS Employees, patients, and contractors should report any activity that is believed to be inconsistent with CLS’s policies, governing laws, or the tenants of ethics to CLS’s Compliance Officer.
 The reporter can choose to be completely anonymous or provide his or her name.
-Either way the report will be handled with full confidentiality.
+Either way, the report will be handled with full confidentiality.